The Color Red

 Overview: Red

-The colour of luck
+The color of luck

 A fully traditional wedding dress in Vietnam would be the áo dài, which is (in my opinion) the most elegant of traditional Asian dresses.